Medically reviewed by Drugs.com. Last updated on Mar 21, 2023.

 Usual Geriatric Dose for Erectile Dysfunction

-5 mg orally as needed 1 hour prior to anticipated sexual activity.
-Sexual stimulation is required for response to treatment.
+Comments: Sexual stimulation is required for a response to treatment.

 Renal Dose Adjustments